 6. Doctoral Thesis

 Author, A. A. (Year).
-Title (Doctoral dissertation).
+Title of dissertation (Doctoral dissertation).
 Institution.
 URL

 7. Master’s Thesis